Laura Flessel-Colovic: Fencer

-The 2008 Summer Olympics, her fourth Olympic Games, marks a turning point as it is the first Olympics where she does not get a medal after being eliminated by Li Na (15-9) in the quarter-finals.
-The year 2009 sees again Laura Flessel at the top but still without success with a third place at the European Championships in Plovdiv and a failure at the World Championships in Antalya where she lost f in quarter final against Lyubov Shutova after a close match that ends in sudden death on the score of 7 to 8.
+The 2008 Summer Olympics, her fourth Olympic Games, marks a turning point as it is the first Olympics where she does not get a medal after being eliminated by Li Na (15–9) in the quarter-finals.
+The year 2009 again saw Flessel at the top but still without success, with a third place at the European Championships in Plovdiv and a failure at the World Championships in Antalya where she lost in the quarter-final against Lyubov Shutova after a close match ending in sudden death, 7 to 8.

 On 21 April 2012, she qualifies for the individual event of the London Olympics by defeating Emma Samuelsson in the semifinals of the European Zone Qualifying Championship in Bratislava.
 On 14 May 2012, Laura Flessel is officially designated flag bearer of the French delegation for the London Olympics.
-In her final competition, she defeated Courtney Hurley (15-12) before losing to Simona Gherman (No. 4 worldwide) 15–13.
+In her final competition, she defeated Courtney Hurley (15–12) before losing to Simona Gherman (No. 4 worldwide) 15–13.
 She ends her career at the age of 40.